mattsays/romm-android/README.md

 1. Follow the existing code style and TypeScript patterns
 2. Add appropriate types for all new code
-3. Test your changes on both Android devices and emulators
+3. Test your changes on both Android and iOS devices/emulators
 4. Update documentation as needed
+5. Note any platform-specific limitations or differences

 ## 📄 License